anilabraham-IT/IntuneEDU/IntuneEDU/add-web-apps-edu.md

 title: Add web apps to Intune for Education
 titleSuffix: Intune for Education
-description: Learn how to add new web apps to Intune for Education.
+description: Learn how to add new web apps to Intune for Education for Windows 10 and iOS devices.
 keywords:
 author: lenewsad
 ms.author: lanewsad